Anindya Bakrie: Early life and education

-Bakrie was born in Jakarta, Indonesia, on 10 November 1974, the elder son of Aburizal Bakrie and Tatty Murnitriati.
-He is the eldest grandson of Achmad Bakrie, who founded Bakrie Group in 1942, which is now known as Bakrie & Brothers.
-Bakrie married Firdani Saugi and has three children.
+Bakrie was born in Jakarta, Indonesia, on 10 November 1974, the elder son of Aburizal Bakrie.
+He is the eldest grandson of Achmad Bakrie, who founded Bakrie Group in 1942.

-He attended Triguna Elementary School and graduated in 1986 before continuing his secondary education at Pangudi Luhur Catholic High School in Jakarta.
-He was then enrolled in Phillips Academy in Andover, Massachusetts, a high school in the United States.
-He earned a Bachelor's degree in Industrial Engineering from Northwestern University, Illinois, in 1996.

-Having an urge to pursue more advanced educational credentials and motivation to follow in his father's and grandfather's footsteps in entrepreneurship, Bakrie went on to undertake a postgraduate study and managed to obtain a Master's degree from the Global Management Immersion Experience program at Stanford Graduate School of Business in 2001.
-He then sought to bridge students to be able to pursue education at Stanford Business School through the Bakrie Center Foundation.
+He earned his BSc in industrial engineering at Northwestern University (NU) in 1996, before earning a Master's degree from the Global Management Program at Stanford Graduate School of Business in 2001.

 Career

 Bakrie began his career as an investment banker at Salomon Brothers, Wall Street, in the United States in 1996.
 In 1997, his father, Aburizal Bakrie, asked him to return to Indonesia following the 1998 riots.
 After receiving his MBA from Stanford, he served as Deputy to Chief Operating Officer and Managing Director of Bakrie & Brothers.

-Bakrie has been involved in various business ventures throughout his career.
-He has served as a Director of PT Bakrie Telecom Tbk since 2007 and as a Director of PT Bakrie Sumatera Plantations Tbk since 2008.
-He also served as a Director of PT Bakrie & Brothers Tbk from 2005 to 2007.